Daily High to Daily Low: Is It Safe to Buy Huntington Bancshares Incorporated (HBAN)?

 HBAN’s Market Performance

-HBAN stocks went down by -1.79% for the week, with a monthly drop of -1.64% and a quarterly performance of 9.48%, while its annual performance rate touched -15.95%.
-The volatility ratio for the week stands at 3.27% while the volatility levels for the past 30 days are set at 3.11% for Huntington Bancshares Incorporated.
-The simple moving average for the period of the last 20 days is -3.45% for HBAN stocks with a simple moving average of -7.10% for the last 200 days.
+HBAN stocks went up by 3.54% for the week, with a monthly jump of 0.75% and a quarterly performance of 11.05%, while its annual performance rate touched -15.07%.
+The volatility ratio for the week stands at 3.31% while the volatility levels for the past 30 days are set at 3.20% for Huntington Bancshares Incorporated.
+The simple moving average for the period of the last 20 days is -1.09% for HBAN stocks with a simple moving average of -4.86% for the last 200 days.

 Analysts’ Opinion of HBAN